Cutleaf Evergreen Blackberry

 Cutleaf Evergreen Blackberry originates from Europe and was brought to North America for fruit production.

 Cutleaf Evergreen Blackberry can reproduce both by seed and vegetatively.
-Flowers either self-pollinate or are pollinated, allowing the plant to reproduce by seed.
-It can also reproduce vegetatively by sprouting root buds and root developments on canes.
+Flowers can either self-pollinate or be pollinated, allowing the plant to reproduce by seed.
+The plant can also reproduce vegetatively by sprouting root buds and root developments on canes.

-Cutleaf Evergreen Blackberry can spread by rooting from the cane tips touching the ground or from the nodes along the canes.
-It can also spread by seed when birds and animals ingest the fruit, later dispersing them away from the parent plant.
+Cutleaf Evergreen Blackberry spreads vegetatively by rooting from the cane tips touching the ground or from nodes along the cane.
+Its seeds spread due to birds and mammals eating the fruit and dispersing them to new locations after passing through their digestive tract.

 Ecological: